dustinpfister/blog_posts/_posts/js-call-apply-and-bind.md

 ## 1 - Where to get started with JavaScript Call, Apply, and Bind.

-Maybe a good place to start is to know that in javaScript you often have a situation in which you are working with one or more objects, and you also have methods that act on those objects.
-For example there are Arrays and then there are methods like join that act on those arrays.
+Maybe a good place to start is to know that in javaScript you often have a situation in which you are working with one or more objects, and you also have methods that act on those objects call prototype methods.
+What methods are available depending on the Class of the Object.
+For example there are Arrays, and in javaScript an Array is a Class of object.
+So when it comes to an Object that is an instance of an Array there are Array prototype methods such as the array join method that will join all elements of an array into a string.

 ```js
 var arr = ['foo','man','chew','is','always','in','style'],